Shadowsych/hearthstoneIRC/README.md

 1. Open the lib/game.py file
 2. Add or delete new indexes to the "keymap" array
 3. For each "keymap" array index, the key is the string command the viewer types and the
-value is the ASCII hexadecimal keyboard key (see the dependencies for information on the ASCII Table)
+value is the ASCII hexadecimal keyboard key (see the "Technologies and References" for information on the ASCII Table)

 # Inspiration
 This video inspired the idea to create this Twitch Plays Hearthstone IRC chat bot.